 Notification of Absence or Tardiness

-Members must notify the President at least 24 hours in advance if they are unable to attend any events.
+Members must notify the President at least 24 hours in advance if they are unable to attend any events that are scheduled outside of an official Senate meeting.
 In case of an emergency, members should inform the President as soon as possible.

 For Senate meetings, members must notify the Senior Vice President at least 24 hours in advance if they are unable to attend.
 In case of an emergency, members should inform the Senior Vice President as soon as possible.